Last update: 10.02.2018

 Speed & Performance

 Some VPNs are secure and turn you into a digital snail.
 You can feel the seasons change as the browser saunters from one page to the next, the tune of tectonic plates grinding against each other heard in the background.
 That’s not why people came up with fiberglass wires!

 It is true that security is inversely proportional to speed, but that doesn’t have to break a product.
 VyprVPN is a good example of this.
-At 700+ servers in over 70 locations, their sheer stats don’t sound amazing at all: NordVPN has 4,500+, PIA has 3200+, etc. Yet the speeds of both these services are comparable to VyprVPN at the very least and probably worse.
+At 700+ servers in over 70 locations, their sheer stats don’t sound amazing at all: NordVPN has 5,000+, PIA has 3200+, etc. Yet tests for this VyprVPN review show comparable speeds to either of the before mentioned VPNs, and probably even better.

 Why is that?
 Well, here we should probably take a step back and repeat that they own all their servers.
 Golden Frog can optimize those servers and achieve a higher level of performance than they would be able to otherwise.
 It also makes that 700+ number more solid: many VPNs will use Virtual Private Servers instead of hardware ones to cover some locations, and the performance of these is in no way like the real thing.
 To be perfectly clear, we’re not implying Nord or PIA do this, but the practice is prevalent.

 Even though VyprVPN doesn’t have that many servers, their coverage is decent.
 They have a strong presence in Europe and the Americas, but also Asia (including the Middle East), and Oceania.
 Only Africa is underrepresented, with the only servers being on the Northern coast, in Algeria and Egypt.
 This means speeds should suffer less from region to region, with the only real exceptions being less-densely populated areas of the world.